 For a coffee rinse to help with hair loss and regrow hair, it must be applied topically.

 If you drink coffee each day, you might assume that your daily cup will be enough to stimulate hair growth or improve the texture and appearance of your hair.
-But, to get the same stimulating effects by drinking coffee, you would need to consume around 50 to 60 cups of coffee a day!
+But, to get the same stimulating effects by drinking coffee, you would need to consume around

 The average 8-ounce cup of coffee contains between 80 and 100 milligrams of caffeine.
 The